simonorozcoarias/MLinTEs/DL_Exps/readme.md

 Experiment using the positional k-mers scheme, in 2 dimentions and the TERL architecture.

 ## VGG19_positional_kmers.ipynb
-Experiment using the center scheme, in 2 dimentions and the VGG19 architecture.
+Experiment using the positional k-mers scheme, in 2 dimentions and the VGG19 architecture.

 ## VGG7_positional_kmers.ipynb
-Experiment using the center scheme, in 2 dimentions and the VGG7 architecture.
+Experiment using the positional k-mers scheme, in 2 dimentions and the VGG7 architecture.